andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 Many systems use a bootloader or hypervisor, which runs before loading and executing the main application.
 Bootloaders perform a wide range of activities, including initializing system hardware, decryption, decompression, checking that a firmware image is valid before loading it, selecting a firmware image to boot, or determining whether to enter firmware update mode.
 Bootloader complexity depends on the system’s requirements; not of the listed tasks will be performed.

 Other systems require an incremental boot process, especially when the main application is larger than the processor’s internal RAM capacity.
 The first boot stage is typically a small image which fits into the processor’s internal memory.
-This image will initialize external RAM and load the main application from flash into the external RAM.
+This image will initialise external RAM and load the main application from flash into the external RAM.
 The first stage boot may perform additional steps, such as processor vector remapping or MMU configuration.
 Once the main application is loaded, the first stage boot invokes the reset vector of the main application.

 Multi-stage boot scenarios complicate the program startup model.
 Each boot stage is technically a standalone program.
 However, not every stage will run through the full program startup process.
-Simple boot stages may only need to clear the `.bss` section to perform their duties, while complex bootloaders need a fully initialized C/C++ runtime.
+Simple boot stages may only need to clear the `.bss` section to perform their duties, while complex bootloaders need a fully initialised C/C++ runtime.
 Program startup activities may be distributed across the boot process, with each stage handling specific tasks.

 ### OS Calls an `exec` function

 The most complex scenario is running a program on a host machine with a fully-fledged OS.

 When you launch a program, your shell or GUI invokes a program loader.
 The loader is responsible for copying the application image from the hard drive into memory and configuring the environment that the program will run in.
 On Linux or OS X, the loader is a function in the [`exec()`](http://pubs.opengroup.org/onlinepubs/009695399/functions/environ.html) family, typically [`execve()` or `execvp()`](http://pubs.opengroup.org/onlinepubs/009695399/functions/environ.html).
-For Windows, the loader is the `LdrInitializeThunk`function in `ntdll.dll`.
+For Windows, the loader is the `LdrInitialiseThunk`function in `ntdll.dll`.

 Loaders will often perform the following actions:

 - Check permissions
 - Allocate space for the program’s stack
 - Allocate space for the program’s heap
-- Initialize registers (e.g., stack pointer)
+- Initialise registers (e.g., stack pointer)
 - Push `argc`, `argv`, and `envp` onto the program stack
 - Map virtual address spaces
 - Dynamic linking
 - Relocations
-- Call pre-initialization functions
+- Call pre-initialisation functions

 Once the loader has configured the program environment, it calls the program’s `_start` function.